SESYNC-ci/raster-time-series-alaska-lesson/slides/conclude.Rmd

 - consolidate `RasterStacks` to `RasterBricks` for faster computation
 - provide `filename` arguments to keep objects on disk
-- use `layerStats` to get a covariance matrix for PCA
+- use `layerStats` to get a covariance matrix for Principal Component Analysis (PCA)
 - use `calc` and `overlay` to call custom functions